United States in the Vietnam War: Under the Kennedy administration

 Though reluctant to immediately launch full scale U.S. involvement in the Vietnam conflict, the Kennedy Administration would escalate the number of U.S. troops in Vietnam who acted as advisors to the South Vietnamese military.
 At the time of Kennedy's assassination in 1963, the number of U.S. military advisors in Vietnam had grown to at least 16,000.
+Nevertheless, the Kennedy administration had expressed desires to wind down US military intervention, without fully withdrawing from Vietnam.
+On October 2, 1963, the White House outlined its intentions to withdraw 1,000 men from Vietnam by then end of the year.